emmanuelay/emmanuelay.github.io/content/posts/getting-started-with-hugo.md

 Instead, we will use the **layout** folder to contain our templates.

-I will explain themes at a later stage, but for this tutorial I will just show you create a basic template to render your content.
+I might write up something to explain themes at a later stage, but for this tutorial I will just show you how to create a basic template to render your content.

 ### Layouts folder